GULibrarySandbox/intro-text-mining-analysis-old/content/4-build.md

 - <a href ='https://libraryguides.griffith.edu.au/finddata' target="_blank">Finding data guide </a>
 - [Text mining and analysis guide](https://libraryguides.griffith.edu.au/text-mining)

-Be sure to cite any resource you use in your research.

-If you cannot get the data you need from the available guides make an enquiry with a website or platform of interest.
+If you cannot get the data you need from the available guides make an enquiry with the platform of interest.
 Companies often make their data available to researchers by agreement such as Twitter's Academic Research access service.
 Archives and other repositories will have links to the datasets that can be downloaded, as will Government webpages.

+### Extracting data

 ### Using an API to extract data

 When using text data or gathering data from online sources you may need to use an Application Programming Interface (API), a software tool that allows two applications to talk to each other.
-In the case of collecting web data, this is a database that stores the webpages data and something that can read, display or store that data (i.e. a webbrowser, a programming language such as python or some other program on your computer, or a cloud based application).
+In the case of collecting web data, it is a database that stores the webpages data and something that can read, display or store that data (i.e. a webbrowser, a programming language such as python or some other program on your computer, or a cloud based application).

-If a website has an API, then use it.
-Generally, webpages do not like researchers using their data,  using the supplied API is by far the easiest way to collect a websites data.
-Examples of API's useful to text analysis researchers:
+Using a supplied API is the easiest way to collect a large dataset of text from a database or website.
+Examples of API's useful to text analysis researchers include:
 - [TROVE API guide](https://trove.nla.gov.au/about/create-something/using-api)
 - [Assoc Prof Tim Sherrat's Australian GLAM data & API list](https://glam-workbench.net/glam-data-list/)
 - [State Library of Queensland's open datasets](https://www.slq.qld.gov.au/get-involved/open-data/open-datasets-released-state-library)